Dirac12/ADHD-Project/README.md

 # ADHD-Project

-##This project explores the genetics of Temporal Lobe ADHD, visualizing and identfying the individual genomic variations through Python code
+##This project explores the genetics of ADHD through statistical algorithms using R and integration with Python.
 -------------------------
 ##Contributors: